USS Tularosa: Pacific Ocean operations

 A few days later, she called at Aruba to take on gasoline and diesel oil; then set her course, via the Panama Canal, for the west coast; and arrived at San Diego, California, on 8 April.
 She departed the U.S. West Coast on the 12th and reached Pearl Harbor on the 23d.

 In May, she made a voyage to Canton Island Harbor, in the Phoenix Islands; and then returned to Pearl Harbor on the 21st, Throughout her time in the Pacific, Tularosa operated out of Oahu, carrying aviation fuel and gasoline to Johnston Island and Midway Island.
 She continued her duties into 1946, departed Pearl Harbor on 30 January, and returned to the west coast on 12 February.

 Post-war decommissioning

 Assigned to the 12th Naval District for disposition, Tularosa was stripped and was decommissioned on 23 April 1946.
 Her name was struck from the Navy list on 21 May 1946, and she was transferred to the Maritime Commission on 28 August.
-The ship remained in the Suisun Bay Reserve Fleet until 7 January 1964 when she was sold to the National Metal & Steel Corp of Terminal Island, Ca for $16,500.
+The ship remained in the Suisun Bay Reserve Fleet until 7 January 1964 when she was sold to the National Metal & Steel Corp of Terminal Island, California, for $16,500.
 The ship was delivered to the purchaser on 23 January 1964 and was scrapped shortly afterwards.